rails/rails/guides/source/7_1_release_notes.md

 ### Add `ActiveRecord::Base.normalizes`

-Normalizations can be declared for attribute values.
-The normalization takes place when the attribute is assigned or updated, and will be persisted to the database.
-Normalization is also applied to corresponding keyword arguments in query methods, allowing records to be queried using unnormalized values.
+[`ActiveRecord::Base.normalizes`][] declares an attribute normalization.
+The normalization is applied when the attribute is assigned or updated, and the normalized value will be persisted to the database.
+The normalization is also applied to the corresponding keyword argument of query methods, allowing records to be queried using unnormalized values.

 For example: